NoamDor/finalProject/README.md

 # finalProject
-This is our final project in developing application course
+This is our final project in developing application course.